Skip to main content

 Contact Manager – written in AngularJS, Express and MongoDB – Episode 2

-In a previous post I have discussed how to create a RESTful API using express and MongoDB, and now, it's time to talk about how to create a frontend that connects to our API, retrieves and displays data.
-My choice fell on AngularJS - I wanted to explore this technology further and a bit more in detail after my previous post about it.
+In the previous post I walked through creating a RESTful API using Express and MongoDB.
+Now it’s time to build a frontend that connects to that API, pulls data, and displays it.
+I picked AngularJS because I wanted to push further into this technology after my earlier post about it.

-To start off, we'll need something to serve the content of our .html file(s) - my choice fell on Express again.
+To kick things off, we need something to serve the content of our .html file(s).
+Express works well here too.

-Please create a file called server.js and place the following content inside:
+Create a file called server.js and drop in the following:

 var express = require('express');